WhatsApp Message Markup: The Platform's Hidden Cost

 Meta cost: R$ 913/month.
 Since the mix has a lot of authentication, message markup can reach 45%: R$ 1,324/month — difference of R$ 411/month = R$ 4,932/year.

-In all three scenarios, the annual savings pay for 6 months of the platform subscription — just by switching to a provider without message markup.
+In all three scenarios, the annual savings pay for 6 months of the platform's subscription — just by switching to a provider without message markup.

 Why This Model Persists